Polymythic/Flask-RESTful-CRUD-Template/README.md

 # Flask-RESTful-CRUD_Template

 ## Description
-This is a template to serve as the basis for a Flask(Pyton) REST API application.
+This is a template to serve as the basis for a Flask (Python) REST API application.

 ## Key Dependencies
 * Flask==1.0.2